Email FacebookTwitterMenu burgerClose thin

 Capital One is excellent for those who want to earn at competitive interest rates and have the advantage of physical branches.
 The bank doesn’t have branches in every state, with locations only in New York, New Jersey, Texas, Louisiana, Maryland, Virginia, Delaware, Connecticut and the District of Columbia.
 You can visit the bank’s website to see if there is a branch near you with your address or zip code.

-Capital One’s savings account earns at a solid 4.25% APY, and its CDs earn up to 4.80% (as of 4/11/24).
+Capital One’s savings account earns at a solid 4.25% APY, and its CDs earn up to 5.00%.
 Even its MONEY checking account for teens earns a 0.30% APY.
-These solid rates, paired with the bank’s lack of monthly fees and minimum deposits, make for some great bank accounts.
+These solid rates, paired with the bank’s lack of monthly fees and minimum deposits, make for some appealing options.

-You’ll also want to be on the lookout for a Capital One Cafe near you.
+Capital One also offers the Capital One Cafe.
 These are a mix of a Capital One branch and a Peet’s Coffee bar.
 So while your state or city may not have a typical Capital One branch, you may have access to the same banking services at a Capital One Cafe.

 Ally Bank vs. Capital One: Bank Accounts

-However, Capital One offers its Money checking account, which is tailored for teen account holders.
-An interest-earning checking account, the Money account can help teenagers manage their money together with a parent or guardian.
+Capital One offers its MONEY Teen checking account, which is tailored for teen account holders.
+An interest-earning checking account, the MONEY account can help teenagers manage their money together with a parent or guardian.
 As the adult guardian, you can teach your child how to be responsible with their money.
 You can also show them how money grows according to the account’s solid interest rate.

 Ally Bank vs. Capital One: Fees